kickinattech/kickinattech/README.md

     [![Email Logo](/images/social_cl/email-icon_square_24x24.png) - russ@kickin.at](mail://russ@kickin.at)

-- 🔭 Currently working in TechOps (cloud architecture & design, cybersecurity and DevOps) as the Head of Technical Operations at [Rencore.com](https://www.Rencore.com).
+- 🔭 Currently working in the cloud architecture & design, cybersecurity and DevOps space as the Head of Technical Operations at [Rencore.com](https://www.Rencore.com).
 - 👨‍💻 I’m currently working on and building *proprietary source code / systems* in my current role.
 Hence why things are not appearing on GitHub.
 - 💬 Areas that I am focused on and interested in are Azure architecture & design, cybersecurity and devOps.